Java 21 · Project Loom · Spring Boot 3.2+

 Platform Thread Cost

-• OS allocates it at creation, never releases until thread exits
+• OS allocates it at thread creation — never GC'd until thread exits

-• Thread blocked on I/O = OS thread doing absolutely nothing
+• Thread blocked on I/O = wasted resource, doing nothing

 📉